Examples › Custom styling

 Have a look at Mantine Styles API documentation to make a general idea of how these properties work.

-properties can be used to target the component root, while the classNames
+The className and style properties can be used to target the component root, while the classNames and styles properties can be used to target the individual component parts, root, item and divider.

 The examples below will use this approach.